Flickers and Power Disturbances

 If you experience an outage or repeated power problems:

-* Note: Be aware that these symptoms can also be caused by other problems not related to electric problems.
+* Note: These symptoms can also be caused by problems not related to your electric service.

 Sags and swells

 Occasionally the amount of voltage delivered to your home or business may briefly rise above or drop below normal.
 These variations are known as sags and swells and may cause shrunken displays on your TV or computer monitor.

 Unexpected burdens on the electrical system, often from lightning, can cause a brief but intense increase in the amount of electricity in your home.
 Your sensitive electronic equipment can be affected by these fluctuations in voltage.
 You can protect your electronic equipment by choosing appropriate surge protection.